Entropy dissipation for degenerate stochastic differential equations via sub-Riemannian density manifold: Lyapunov analysis in Sub-Riemannian Density manifold

-We next demonstrate that the Hessian of entropy and relative entropy is equivalent to the classical Bakry-{\'E}mery calculus, such as $\Gamma_{2,a}$ (defined in \eqref{gamma 2 a}) and $\Gamma_2$ (defined in \eqref{gamma 2 L}). \begin{prop}[Hessian of Entropy and Bakry-{\'E}mery calculus] Given $\Phi_1$, $\Phi_2\in C^{\infty}(\hM^{n+m})$, then
+We next demonstrate that the Hessian of relative entropy (KL divergence) is equivalent to the classical Bakry-{\'E}mery calculus. \begin{prop}[Hessian of Entropy and Bakry-{\'E}mery calculus] Given $\Phi_1$, $\Phi_2\in C^{\infty}(\hM^{n+m})$, then